I once had a Toshiba Satellite that my uncle purchased in 2007.

 Last but not least, let’s talk about attachable laptop coolers, also called vacuum laptop coolers.

-You attach these to wherever your laptop’s exhaust vent is (as long as it’s on the sides or back), and they will push hot air accumulating out of your laptop faster than the built-in fans can.
+You attach these to wherever your laptop’s exhaust vent is (as long as it’s on the sides or back), and they will suck hot air accumulating out of your laptop faster than the built-in fans can.

 Well, before you even consider buying a laptop cooler of any kind, make sure you understand how your laptop is already cooled.